Phonon-blocked junction calorimeter: Non-ideal device

 As demonstrated in the preceding analysis, subgap tunneling substantially reduces detector performance.
-To optimize the device, reducing this leakage is essential.
-In practical applications, the Dynes parameter $\Gamma$ depends on the transparency of the junction barrier\cite{vasenko2010}.
-For aluminum-based junctions, typical values for $\Gamma$ are around $10^{-4}$, though values as low as $10^{-7}$ have been achieved\cite{pekola2010}.
-Additionally, recent studies suggest that hybrid superconducting/ferromagnetic structures may effectively suppress Andreev current, lowering $\Gamma$ and thus enhancing junction cooling\cite{gordeeva2020, giazotto2002, ozaeta2012}.
+To optimize the device, reducing this non-ideal leakage current is essential.
+In practical applications, the Dynes parameter $\Gamma$ is typically considered to be a phenomenological parameter that can reflect several different microscopic non-idealities, such as photon-assisted tunneling\cite{pekola2010} or two-particle Andreev current\cite{faivre2015}, causing $\Gamma$ to depend, for example, on the transparency of the junction barrier and the electromagnetic environment of the junctions.
+For aluminum-based cooler junctions, typical values for $\Gamma$ are around $10^{-3}-10^{-4}$ \cite{gunnarsson2015,mykkanen2020,oneil2012,nguyen2014}, though values as low as $< 5 \times 10^{-7}$ have been achieved with advanced filtering and shielding \cite{pekola2010,saira2012} for junctions with high $R_T \sim 1 M\Omega$.
+Additionally, recent studies suggest that hybrid superconducting/ferromagnetic structures may effectively suppress the Andreev current, possibly lowering $\Gamma$ and thus enhancing junction cooling\cite{gordeeva2020, giazotto2002, ozaeta2012}.

-Figure \ref{fig:fig6}(a) illustrates how reducing $\Gamma$ improves $\xi$ by comparing three values of $\Gamma$ with all other parameters held constant, as shown with the black lines.
+Figure \ref{fig:fig6}(a) illustrates how reducing $\Gamma$ improves $\xi$ by comparing three values of $\Gamma$ with all other parameters held constant, as shown with the black lines for the device with the parameters from Table I ($\rho = 4.6$).
 Lowering $\Gamma$ from $10^{-3}$ (black solid line) to $10^{-4}$ (black dashed line) reduces the minimum $\xi$ from 0.8 to 0.36, achieving an energy resolution $\Delta E_\FWHM=0.5$~eV at a bath temperature of 170 mK.
 This strong improvement in energy resolution can be seen more clearly in Fig. \ref{fig:real_device}(c) from the blue solid line.
-It saturates at a lower temperature $T_B<0.1$ K with a much lower resolution about 0.3 eV, significantly lower than the reported TES detectors.
+It saturates at a lower temperature $T_B<0.1$ K with a lower absolute resolution about 0.3 eV, significantly lower than the reported TES detectors.
 In addition, it also further improves the speed of the detector, reaching $20\ \mu$s at low temperature.
-Further decreasing of the subgap leakage (i.e., $\Gamma = 10^{-5}$ depicted as black dotted line) optimizes $\xi$ further and allows for operation at lower optimal bath temperatures.
+Further decreasing of the subgap leakage (i.e., $\Gamma = 10^{-5}$ depicted as black dotted line in Fig. \ref{fig:fig6}(a)) improves $\xi$ even further to 0.12 and allows operation at lower optimal bath temperatures.